-Pour in the beef broth, wine and add the tomato paste, stirring to mix well.
+- Pour in the beef broth, wine and add the tomato paste, stirring to mix well.
 Continue to add in the bay, thyme, and chives, cooking on the saute setting uncovered for about 10 minutes.
 This allows the alcohol to properly evaporate.

 - Turn off the saute setting.
-Mix in the mushrooms, beef, and potatoes, gently stirring, cover, seal the valve, and set Instant Pot to Meat/Stew setting for 45 minutes.
+Mix in the mushrooms, beef, bacon and potatoes, gently stirring, cover, seal the valve, and set Instant Pot to Meat/Stew setting for 45 minutes.
 Once finished cooking, then quick-release the pressure according to manufacturer’s directions.

 - In a small bowl, mix the flour with water to create a thin paste.
 Set the Instant Pot to saute one last time, allow to come to a boil, add in the flour mixture and combine well.
 Stir frequently to help thicken, cooking for 2 - 4 minutes.